arustyt/wled-tools/doc/WLED_presets.md

 Property substitution, as discussed in [Environment Definition Files Specifications](env_definition_files.md), can be used anywhere in the WLED Presets YAML file.
 Typically, property substitution would be used to set YAML values.
-Theoretically, it should also work for replacing YAML keys, although I have never had need for that and have not tested it.

 ## Defaults {#defaults}